PayneLab/OvarianProspective/Protein_Complexes/README.md

 <h1>Analysis of Protein Complexes and Ovarian Cancer</h1>
-This directory includes code and files for the analysis of how disruptions in protein complexes affect ovarian cancer cells.
+This directory includes code and files for the analysis of the role of disrupted protein complexes in ovarian cancer.

 <h2>Jupyter Notebooks</h2>